trustbridge/intergov/docs/channels.rst

 The node may deduplicate messages; two scenarios:
  - the exact same message is sent twice, for no good reason
  - the same message is sent again because the receiver told us that it could not get the first one

+**TODO:**

+ - define IDs for messages and documents and their contexts
+ - List an example set of documents that might be sent

 **Node message state:**